 Accepting Federal Loans for financial assistance through schooling can be like walking into unfamiliar territory for a lot of students.
 There is a lot of information to cover to ensure that students are aware of their responsibilities with the loan, especially when it comes to repayment.
 The following tabs below contain pertinent information you may want to review and understand before accepting a loan offer.
+For more information on Pell grant caps visit the Department of Education Student Loan page.

 Borrowers have agreed to many responsibilities and obligations.
 Borrowers (students and or parents) need to understand the following responsibilities concerning their loan.
 For more information visit loan servicers